starikcetin/Eflatun.SceneReference/README.md

 ## Generated Files

-`Eflatun.SceneReference` uses a JSON generator in editor-time to produce map files.
-You can find them at this location: `Assets/Resources/Eflatun/SceneReference`.
-They all end with `.generated.json`.
+`Eflatun.SceneReference` uses a JSON generator to produce map files during a build, and deletes them right after.
+You can find them at this location: `Assets/Resources`.
+They all start with `Eflatun_SceneReference_` and end with `.generated.json`.

 > [!WARNING]<br/>
 > Map files are auto-generated, do not edit them.
 Any edits will be lost at the next generation.